 What are the Different Types of Arc Welding?

 This process can be categorised into two different types; consumable and non-consumable electrode methods.

 Consumable Electrode Methods

-Created as an alternative to SMAW, Flux Cored Arc Welding (FCAW) uses a continuously fed consumable flux cored electrode and a constant voltage power supply, which provides a constant arc length.
+Created as an alternative to SMAW, FCAW uses a continuously fed consumable flux cored electrode and a constant voltage power supply, which provides a constant arc length.
 This process either uses a shielding gas or just the gas created by the flux to provide protection from contamination.

 Non-consumable Electrode Methods

-Similar to TIG, Plasma Arc Welding (PAW) uses an electric arc between a non-consumable electrode and an anode, which are placed within the body of the torch.
+Similar to TIG, PAW uses an electric arc between a non-consumable electrode and an anode, which are placed within the body of the torch.
 The electric arc is used to ionise the gas in the torch and create the plasma, which is then pushed through a fine bore hole in the anode to reach the base plate.
 In this way, the plasma is separated from the shielding gas.